bitrise-io/devcenter/_articles/reviews/webhook-troubleshooting-draft.md

 {% include message_box.html type="note" title="bitrise.io/hooks vs hooks.bitrise.io" content="
 Please note that a new trigger feature (like [skip ci](https://bitrise-io.github.io/devcenter/tips-and-tricks/skip-a-build/) or tag based triggering) is only available if you use the new `hooks.bitrise.io` webhook URL!
 We used to have an open source `bitrise.io/hooks` endpoint for webhooks, but every new project registered should now get the new `hooks.bitrise.io` webhook URL automatically.
 If your webhook would still be a `bitrise.io/hooks` URL, please replace it with the new `hooks.bitrise.io/` URL - you can find this on the `Code` tab of your app! "%}

-**Debugging - what happens with webhooks related to un-mapped branches**
+## **Debugging - what happens with webhooks related to un-mapped branches**

-You can't limit Webhooks by branch in most of the source code hosting services, so [bitrise.io](https://www.bitrise.io) will still receive a webhook call for every code push of other branches, but it won't start a build unless it finds a matching filter in the `trigger_map`, which specifies a `workflow` to be selected for the build. _This is also true if you use the **Build Trigger API** directly._
+You can't limit webhooks by branch in most of the source code hosting services, so [bitrise.io](https://www.bitrise.io) will still receive a webhook call for every code push of other branches, but it won't start a build unless it finds a matching filter in the `trigger_map`, which specifies a `workflow` to be selected for the build.
+This is also true if you use the **Build Trigger API** directly.

+This means that if you think a given event should have started a build but it did not, you should check your `Activity` page (or your source code hosting service's Webhook history **- more info a bit below**) to find out why it did not trigger a build.
 You can see all the ignored calls on your [Activity page on bitrise.io](http://www.bitrise.io/activity).
-This means that if you think a given event should have started a build but it did not, you should check your `Activity` page (or your source code hosting service's Webhook history - more info a bit below) to find out why it did not trigger a build.

 An ignored build call entry in the Activity list looks like: